mrlynn/getting-mean/workshop/ticket3.md

 We'll be doing this together.
 If you have a question or problem, let one of the mentors know.

 ## Next Ticket
-You now have your very own Atlas M0 Cluster, but it doesn't have any data.
-Next, we'll populate it with movie data.

-Next Ticket: `workshop/ticket4.md`
+Next Ticket: `workshop/ticket4.md` - Creating an API